woman in white dress dancing on stage Personal Connection With Your Character

 brown dried leaves on sand

 Lack of confidence is a classic pitfall for many actors.
-If you have the belief that you or your work isn’t very good or has nothing to offer, then you will struggle to offer up anything that will make your work great.
+If you have the belief that you or your work isn’t very good or has nothing to offer, then you will struggle to offer up anything that will make your work great, whether it’s characterisation in drama or getting into character through character development.

 I know that sounds scary when confidence is a struggle.
 But do you want to know the best thing about confidence in acting?
 The moments when you lack confidence, when you feel fear and when you’re unsure are the things that will make your performance great.
 You don’t need to put on a brave face, you just need to trust that you are enough.